0xamitdutta/SIH2020/README.md

 * HTML5  <a href=""><img height="30" src="https://cdn.iconscout.com/icon/free/png-512/html5-10-569380.png"></a>
 * SCSS(CSS)  <a href=""><img height="30" src="https://cdn.iconscout.com/icon/free/png-512/sass-226054.png"></a>
 * JavaScript(jQuery)  <a href=""><img height="30" src="https://pluspng.com/img-png/logo-javascript-png-file-javascript-logo-png-1052.png"></a>

-## Auth for checking our website
-For App
-Username -> aryan
-Password -> 29062000

-As NGO
-Username -> CFSCC
-Password -> Aryan@2000

-As Government
-Username -> Governement12
-Password -> Aryan@2000

-> These are only provided for easily checking working of website by inspectors and you can try registering with a valid email too

 ## Authors